Deducteam/isabelle_dedukti/README.md

   - make sure that the parent session also exports proofs (otherwise, Isabelle generates unfinished proofs which cannot be translated to Dedukti)

 Remark: to visualize theory dependencies in HOL, you can look at the [dependency graph of the HOL session](https://isabelle.in.tum.de/website-Isabelle2025/dist/library/HOL/HOL/session_graph.pdf).

+## `examples/Makefile`

+The `examples` directory contains a `Makefile` that provides various targets automating the building and the translation of an Isabelle session specified by an argument of the form `SESSION=$session`:
+- build: makes Isabelle export the proofs
+- lp: translates Isabelle proofs to Lambdapi files
+- lpo: checks the obtained Lambdapi files
+- v: translates the Lambdapi files to Rocq
+- vo: checks the obtained Rocq files
+- dk: translates Isabelle proofs to Dedukti files
+- dko: checks the obtained Dedukti files

+By default, translated files are created in the `output` sub-directory.

+Find out all the possible targets and variables that can be setup by running `make` with no arguments.

 ## Performances